 When it comes to high-end hotel brands, sophistication is key.
 Such brands usually choose serif or cursive fonts, which create an aura of elegance and luxury.
 Traditionally associated with formality and sophistication, serif fonts complement the upscale amenities and high level of service offered by such establishments.
 Here, every design element seeks to reflect the high standards and level of enjoyment that customers are willing to pay for.

-Mid-level hotel brands strive to find a balance between affordability and comfort.
-Their logos often use sans-serif fonts, which are perceived as modern and clean, to appeal to a wide audience.
+Mid-level hotel brands strive to balance affordability and comfort.
+Their logos often use sans-serif fonts, perceived as modern and clean, to appeal to a wide audience.
 Sans-serif fonts lack unnecessary strokes or “feet” at the end of letters, creating a minimalistic look that suggests accessibility and ease of maintenance.
-This design choice is in line with the brand’s goal of offering a pleasant, no-frills vacation at a moderate price.
+This design choice aligns with the brand’s goal of offering a pleasant, no-frills vacation at a moderate price.

-For budget hotels targeting frugal travelers, bolder fonts and playful design elements are often used.
+Budget hotels often use bolder fonts and playful design elements to target frugal travelers.
 These hotels often choose bright, eye-catching typography to emphasize their focus on affordability and practicality.
-Colors tend to be more vibrant, and the overall design often gravitates towards informal, making the brand more accessible and less intimidating to potential guests.
+Colors tend to be more vibrant, and the overall design often gravitates towards informality, making the brand more accessible and less intimidating to potential guests.